bjssacademy/react-tdd/uploading-data-to-api.md

 as expected.
 The next step needs us to figure out how to use `useFetch()` to POST data.

-For this we turn to our trusty [documentation|AI copilot|hapless junior engineer] and unearth the following mystical rhunes:
+For this we turn to our trusty [documentation | AI copilot | hapless colleague] and unearth the following mystical rhunes:

 ```jsx
 import useFetch from "react-fetch-hook";